 An in-person retreat center like ours is highly susceptible to this virus.
 It’d only be a matter of time before it arrived.
 While asymptomatic, we would then infect still more couples.

 Some of our clients are very vulnerable to this disease.
 And playing any part in spreading COVID-19 goes against the oath of a healing professional: “First, do no harm.”

-Meanwhile, know this.
-It is just a myth that meeting in-person is more effective than virtual work.
-Based on our experience since early March, we have consistently found that our Zoom retreats are just as effective as meeting in person.
+Meanwhile, know that it is just a myth that meeting in-person is better.
+Based on our experience since early March, we have consistently found that our Zoom retreats are at least as effective as meeting in person.
+And sometimes more so!

 As a pioneer of the intensive private marriage retreat format, we have been conducting retreats for three decades.
 We have developed a best-in-class approach to working with couples.
-It is as effective via Zoom as it is in person.
+We can be as effective via Zoom as in person.